Workshops and Trainings for Teachers

 Please do not forget; growth starts with curiosity and is nourished with education…

-You learn the structure of the teenage brain by understanding the differences between teenage and adult brains.
-We learn about the different parts of the brain such as the reptilian, frontal, parietal and limbic systems and their links to emotions, thoughts, attitudes, and behaviours.
+You learn the structure of the teenage brain by understanding the differences between the teenage and adult brains.
+We learn about the different parts of the brain such as reptilian, frontal, parietal and limbic system and their links to emotions-thoughts-attitudes-and behaviours.
 You consider learning and teaching from a multidisciplinary perspective by focusing on neuroscience, psychology and educational sciences.
-You receive suggestions about how to integrate what you learn in your teaching and learning, and how to transfer your heightened awareness to your students.
+You receive suggestions about how to transfer the learning outcomes to education and to your students.

-In this programme, you will find answers to questions like “How do I guide my students in the career planning process?”, “What are the skills students need to develop for effective and systematic career planning?”, “What kind of activities can I do in the class?”.
-You focus on critical concepts and skills in relation to students’ preparation for career planning and future adaptability.
+In this programme, you will find answers to your questions such as “How can I guide the students in the process of career planning?”, “What are the skills students need to develop for an effective and systematic career planning?”, “What kind of activities can I do in the class?”.
+You focus on the critical concepts and skills in relation to students’ preparation for career planning and future adaptability.

 You examine the concepts of curiosity, consultation, control, confidence, and concern which affect the career decision.
 You identify the limiting and liberating beliefs in relation to these concepts.
-You become more equipped to support your students in managing their anxiety by developing skills to spark curiosity.
-You do this by teaching them how to ask the right questions, reach facts through research, make short, medium and long term plans, and improve confidence through nurturing a sense of responsibility.
+You gain knowledge and receive suggestions to support the students in managing their anxiety by developing skills to trigger curiosity by asking the right questions, reach objective knowledge by researching, make short, medium and long term plans by being concerned and consolidate confidence by being responsible.

-You identify the internal (physiology, needs, emotions etc.) and external (family, friends, role models etc.) factors affecting career decision making.
+You identify the internal (physiology, needs, emotions etc.) and external (family, friends, role models etc.) factors affecting the career decision making.
 You group these factors as the factors that can be controlled such as values and constructed beliefs, factors that can’t be controlled such as physiology and instincts, and factors that can’t be controlled but managed such as emotions and learned beliefs.
-You consider the relationship between beliefs, attitudes, and behaviours and identify the strategies that will help students to develop their self-regulation skills.
+You consider the relationship between beliefs, attitudes, and behaviours and identify the strategies that will help students to develop self-regulation.

-You consider the importance of deep learning in the educational system, facilitating a shift from memorising information to creating change by understanding and applying knowledge.
-You examine the process of growth and understand the relationship between learning and curiosity.
-You evaluate the differences between cognitive and affective learning and the importance of making mistakes and receiving feedback on mistakes during the learning process.
-You analyse the fixed and growth mindsets which help students evaluate their mistakes as a learning experience.
-You outline the strategies to promote curiosity and ask the right questions.
-You develop a holistic perspective by focusing on deep learning, the learning-curiosity relationship, and developing curiosity in the context of career decision.
+You consider the importance of deep learning which provides a shift from memorising the information to making a difference by understanding and making sense of knowledge in educational system.
+You examine the process of growth starting with curiosity and nourishing with education, and concretise the relationship between learning and curiosity.
+You evaluate the differences between cognitive and affective learning and importance of making mistakes and receiving feedback about the mistakes during the learning process.
+You analyse the fixed and growth mindsets which help students to consider their mistakes as a learning experience.
+You clarify the strategies to support curiosity and ask the right questions.
+You develop a holistic perspective by focusing on deep learning, learning-curiosity relationship, and developing curiosity in the context of career decision.

 You examine the underlying causes of anxiety as the initial step in anxiety management by the students.
 You link anxiety to resilience which is vital in tolerating uncertainty and managing the transitions and life.
 You identify the concrete steps to develop resilience in students.

-You evaluate the effect of inconsistencies between different models of the self i.e. our ideal, actual, and ought selves.
-You relate these inconsistencies to disappointment, depression, anxiety, and lack of self-confidence.
-You become clear on the relationship between using one’s potential, being confident and being aware of the ideal, actual and ought selves.
+You evaluate the effect of inconsistencies in different models of the self including ideal, actual, and ought selves in disappointment, depression, anxiety, and lack of self-confidence.
+You concretise the relationship between using own potentials, being confident and awareness about different models of the self.
 You support the students in understanding the difference between confidence and self-confidence.
-You identify ways to nurture awareness of the ideal, actual and ought selves within activities focusing on confidence and self-efficacy.
+You identify ways to include awareness about different models of self in activities focusing on confidence and self-efficacy.

 You gain knowledge on how systematic and scientific career education and guidance should be implemented in schools.
 You identify the areas to develop in national standards by learning the international standards.
 You develop a strategic perspectives in school application and make holistic programmes by seeing the big picture.

-You evaluate the importance of students taking responsibility for their own attitudes, thoughts, and behaviours by focusing on the concept of locus of control.
-You consider the educational impact of the extent to which students take responsibility (internal locus of control) or transfer the responsibility to other people or external factors (external locus of control).
+You evaluate the importance of students’ taking responsibility of own attitudes, thoughts, and behaviours by focusing on the concept of locus of control.
+You consider the effects of the extent to which students take responsibility (internal locus of control) and transfer the responsibility to other people or factors (external locus of control) in education.
 You detail the activities with students to own the career construction process and take responsibility during the whole process.

-You identify the psychological drives, emotions, and needs underlying behaviours of the students.
-You evaluate the importance of understanding the brain to support teenagers in becoming aware of what guides their behaviours.
-You become clear on the relationship between different parts of the brain and emotions, drives, and needs.
-You identify impulse control and emotion management strategies.
+You identify drives, emotions, and needs underlying behaviours of the students.
+You evaluate the importance of understanding the brain to support teenagers in realising what guide their behaviours.
+You clarify the relationship between different brain parts and emotions, drives, and needs.
+You identify the strategies in impulse control and emotion management.

 Certificate Programmes and Inventory Implementation Trainings